AdobeDocs/experience-manager-64.en/help/assets/reuse-assets-using-msm.md

 Following are the limitation with MSM for Assets.

 * Content Fragments (CFs) are not supported for the use case.
 When attempting to create their live copies, CFs are copied over as is without any relationship.
 The copied CFs are a snapshot in time and does not update when original CFs are updated.

+* MSM does not work with metadata writeback enabled.
+Upon writeback, the inheritance breaks.